 Year 3: Ultimately, the student will develop a model of the modification of atmospheric NOx concentration by EPP.

 Throughout the project, the student will be expected to publish their work in refereed journals and present their findings at national and international meetings.

 Partners and collaboration (including CASE)

-The work will be undertaken in collaboration with Dr Jesper Gjerloev, PI of SuperMAG at the Johns Hopkins University, USA.
-New collaborations have also been established with Dr J Rae at UCL and Dr C Watt at the University of Reading, both experts in MHD waves, Dr Robert Fear, University of Southampton, possessing expertise in energetic particle precipitation and Prof David Jackson at the UK Met Office.
-As the PI institute of SuperDARN, Leicester also has access to all SuperDARN data and strong links with the PI institutes of the >30 constituent radars around the world.
+The work will be undertaken in collaboration with Dr J Gjerloev, PI of SuperMAG at the Johns Hopkins University, USA.
+New collaborations have also been established with Dr J Rae at UCL an expert in MHD waves, Dr Hilde Nesse Tyssøy at the Birkeland Centre for Space Science (University of Bergen), an expert in solar forcing of the lower atmosphere and Prof David Jackson at the UK Met Office.
+As a PI institute of SuperDARN, Leicester also has access to all SuperDARN data and strong links with the PI institutes of the >30 constituent radars around the world.